IDMNYU/DM6193-Web-Studio-SU15/dm6193_projects.md

 Of Self<br>
 <ul>
 <li>How has your <strong>web design and development process</strong> changed, since beginning this course?
-Evaluate your increased awareness and understanding of the <strong>web design and development process</strong>
+Evaluate your increased awareness and understanding of the <strong>web design and development process</strong></li>
+<li>Compare and Contrast your experience of hand-coding vs. using a framework.</li>
-<li>If your growth is not where you would like it to be, what specific steps will you take to improve your skills?
+<li>If your growth is not where you would like it to be, what specific steps will you take to improve your skills?</li>
 <li>What resources have you found to be specifically helpful to you for this course?
-And why?
+And why?</li>
 <li>Did you accomplish your goals that you established at the outset of this course?
-What other things have you learned in this course?
+What other things have you learned in this course?</li>
 </ul>
 Of Classmates
 <ul>